BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.rst

 Note that the bluesky team recommends GitHub.
 (Why is that?
 See section :ref:`git-help` for more info).

-.. note:: APS beamlines use conventions for :ref:`beamline organization <beamline-github-organizations>`
+.. note:: APS beamlines use specific conventions for :ref:`beamline organization <beamline-github-organizations>`.

 .. warning:: To simplify the process (avoid merge conflicts), it is important for the remote repository to be **empty**.
 To do so, carefully follow the instructions described